JonasPrimbs/draft-ietf-mla-oidc/docs/draft.md

 To authenticate a user to another Client, this document introduces a special kind of ID Token, called the Identity Assertion Token (IAT).
 Unlike the normal ID Token, the IAT's purpose is to be sent to clients or servers of other users.
-Because of this, the introduction of an IAT is required, since a normal ID Token might leak internal data between the Client and the OP (e.g., internal user IDs, email addresses, ...) if transferred to another user.
+Because of this, the introduction of an IAT is required, since a normal ID Token might leak undesired data (e.g., internal user ID, email address, ...) if transferred to another user.

+The structure of the IAT relies on the Proof-of-Possession Key Semantics for JSON Web Tokens, defined in [RFC 7800](https://www.rfc-editor.org/rfc/rfc7800).
+Therefore, it contains the public key of an asymmetric key pair.
+The Client uses the related private key to authenticate sent messages and thereby proves the possession of the IAT.

 For advanced security, this document also describes how to establish an End-to-End Encryption (E2EE) for uni- and bidirectional communication channels on the application layer.